MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-aspnet-with-typescript.md

 1. Open the *Views/Shared* folder, and then open *_Layout.cshtml*.

-1. Add the following script reference before the call to `@RenderSection("Scripts", required: false)`:
+1. Add the following script reference before the call to `@RenderSectionAsync("Scripts", required: false)`:

     ```js
     <script src="~/js/app.js"></script>